 1. current authorities

-Ensure your Form 6s are compliant and reflect the current agreement with the landlord [e.g. current commission and fees charged].
+This is non-negotiable.
+Buyers want to see Form 6s that are compliant and reflect the current agreement with the landlord [e.g. current commission and fees charged].
 Many financiers will not provide loans for properties without a compliant Form 6, so this is a critical step before going to market.

-Consider having an external consultant conduct a pre-sale assessment of your agreements to ensure compliance.
-This small investment relative to the value of your rent roll may make a material difference to the progress of the transaction.
+Consider having an external consultant conduct a pre-sale assessment of your agreements to check they’re compliant.
+This relatively small investment [compared to the value of your rent roll] can make a meaningful difference to the progress of the transaction.

 For more on rent roll transactions, download our free legal guide here.